 This recipe for dairy-free yogurt custard pudding is an Honorable Mention Winner (10 VIP Free Product Coupons!) as the Best Product Use entry in the The Spring Fling Dairy-Free Recipe Contest, hosted here on Go Dairy Free, and sponsored by So Delicious Dairy Free.

 There were many creative uses of So Delicious products in this fun recipe contest, but our favorite was in this yogurt custard pudding submitted by Hidemi Walsh.
 To preserve the healthy probiotics in the yogurt while offering a luxurious pudding dessert, a very thick (but easy!) custard is cooked, and then chilled before the yogurt is mixed in.
 I tested, photographed (my photo above), and loved this recipe, which is why I’ve also listed it as “approved” in the Alisa’s Recipes category.
-See my personal tips in the Special Diet Notes below.

 Special Diet Notes & Options: Yogurt Custard Pudding

 By ingredients, this recipe is dairy-free / non-dairy, gluten-free, grain-free, optionally nut-free, peanut-free, soy-free, and vegetarian.

 - In a bowl, whisk together egg, granulated sugar and cornstarch.

 - Heat almond milk in a saucepan over medium-low heat.
 Just before it starts to boil, turn off the heat.
 Pour ⅓ of almond milk into the egg mixture bowl, whisk well and pour into the saucepan straining.

 - Turn on the heat again.
 Heat over medium heat and simmer stirring constantly until the mixture starts to get thickened.
 Then reduce heat to low heat and keep simmering until thickened.